 - At least 7 members are required to form a society.

-- For societies operating at national level, at least 8 members from different states are required.
+- For societies operating at the national level, at least 8 members from different states are required.

 - Varies from ₹500 to ₹2000 depending on the state.